-There are numerous manifestations of anxiety OCD, including relationship OCD where the person is plagued with whether their partner is “the right one, are they beautiful enough, smart enough, thin enough, funny enough?
+There are numerous manifestations of different types of anxiety OCD, including relationship OCD where the person is plagued with whether their partner is “the right one, are they beautiful enough, smart enough, thin enough, funny enough?
 Feelings of doubt about their partner constantly plague the person.
 Another form is the classic contamination OCD, where the fear of getting germs restricts the person to the prison of their home and endless hand washing.

 Another manifestation is harm OCD where the person feels they may physically hurt someone by accident.
 They may repetitively return to a spot on the road while driving after having intrusive thoughts “what if I ran over someone and didn’t realize?”
 Others may fear that they verbally offended someone and compulsively review the scenarios of their day.

-Adults and children seeking treatment with OCD may have comorbid mental health issues such as anxiety disorder, depression, and body dysmorphic disorder, in which someone believes that a part of their body is flawed or disfigured.
+Adults and children seeking ocd treatment may have comorbid mental health issues such as anxiety disorder, depression, and body dysmorphic disorder, in which someone believes that a part of their body is flawed or disfigured.
 The flaw may be minor or imagined.
 People with this anxiety disorder may frequently examine their appearance in a mirror, constantly compare their appearance with that of others, and avoid social situations or having their picture taken.

 Pure O, which only includes obsessions without overt rituals, is a lesser-known manifestation of anxiety and OCD.
 It is important to note that rituals include mental rituals such as counting to “undo” the thought.
-Treatment in therapy would use the same standard of treatment utilized with the more classic anxiety and OCD presentation.
+Treatment in therapy would use the same standard of treatment utilized with the more classic examples of anxiety and OCD presentation.

 There are other approaches, including dialectical behavior therapy and commitment therapy.
-However, these do not focus on obsessions and compulsions as exposure therapy does.
-Instead, DBT and ACT are utilized to cope with the anxiety and accept intrusive thoughts.
+However, these therapies do not focus on obsessions and compulsions as exposure therapy does.
+Instead, DBT and ACT are utilized to cope with anxiety and accept intrusive thoughts.
 The individual is taught to accept and not fight intrusive thoughts through distraction, mindfulness, and distress tolerance.
 This approach focuses on distraction and attending to the present moment instead of giving such power and energy to the intrusive thought.

-It is important to note that OCD is highly treatable with a provider who utilizes cognitive-behavioral strategies and response prevention ERP treatment to address this anxiety OCD.
+It is important to note that OCD is highly treatable with a provider who utilizes cognitive-behavioral strategies and response prevention ERP treatment to address and treat this anxiety OCD.
 I have both personal experiences and professional expertise to get you back on track and free of your OCD symptoms.
 I understand how torturous and unrelenting anxiety OCD is.
 It can zap you of your joy and being present in life.